sunjin19126/Caterpillar/README.md

 | Caterpillar-S  | 60M | 12.5G | 83.5 | 95.80 | 58.0M |
 | Caterpillar-B  | 80M | 17.0G | 83.7 | 95.85 | 78.8M |

-This is a Pytorch implementation for the paper "Caterpillar: A Pure-MLP Architecture with Shifted-Pillars-Concatenation"
 ### Code overview

 The proposed model of Caterpillar is in `caterpillar.py`.